kube-object-storage/lib-bucket-provisioner/README.md

 If the _reclaimPolicy_ is not set to "delete" then the provisioner's `Delete()` method is not invoked and the associated OB is not deleted.
 In this case, the remaining OB's status will be set to "retained", indicating that the OBC has been deleted but the bucket is still available.
-This gives admins better visibility into buckets which are missing their connection information.

 Independent of the _reclaimPolicy_, the generated Secret and ConfigMap are always deleted by the bucket lib when an OBC is deleted.